Seattle Times Building: Demolition and construction

 The demolition of the building's north and west side began in October 2016.
 The west side addition was fully demolished by March 2017, and other portions of the complex were demolished by September 2017.
 Two sides of the facade were preserved and are planned to be integrated into the new building.
+An investigation of the site found potential contamination of soils by waste oils and liquids that had been stored in at least eleven underground storage tanks during the building's tenure as a printing plant.
+A cleanup agreement between Onni and the Washington State Department of Ecology was reached in June 2022 to conduct soil decontamination work.

 Work was paused for several years until a master use permit was issued by the city government in March 2022.
 Excavation of the five-story underground parking garage at the site began later that year.
 The project, named 1120 John, was planned to include 935,951 sqft of office and retail space in two buildings that are 16 and 18 stories tall.
 The complex, designed by Perkins&Will, included skybridges between the two buildings over a central courtyard; 22,000 sqft of retail space for a grocery store was also included.

-Construction on 1120 John was paused in November 2023 due to a requested design change for the parking garage submitted by Perkins&Will.
+Construction on 1120 John was paused again in November 2023 due to a requested design change for the parking garage submitted by Perkins&Will.
 The project was converted into residential by Onni Group in 2024 under architect Perkins Eastman.
 The updated proposal is for 814 units in a 14-story building and a 49-story building over the partially-built, four-story underground garage.
 The east side of the block, facing Boren Avenue, is planned to become a 11-story office building.